yojimbo87/minotaur/README.md

 	minitaur.on("disconnect", function() {
 		...
 	});

+    // client error handler
+    minitaur.on("error", function(data) {
+        ...
+    });

 	// initiate client connection with server
 	minitaur.connect({
-		host: "my.domain.xyz:8080"
+		host: "my.domain.xyz:port"
 	});

 Simple chat application which uses minotaur module is located in **examples/chat/** folder and it can be run with

     node server.js

 command.
 Do not forget to set host option on the client side in order to initiate long polling correctly (for more information see Minotaur constructor).
-More complex chat example is [mino-chat](https://github.com/yojimbo87/mino-chat) which demonstrates one to one chat functionality.

 API
 ===

-Minotaur has two crucial components - server side node.js minotaur module and client side JavaScript minitaur.
+Minotaur has two crucial components - server side node.js minotaur module and client side minitaur.

 Minitaur (client side)
 ----------------------

-**status**

-(Property) Indicates current status of connection with the server.

 **connect(options)**